itz-Amy/Blood-Bank-Management-System/README.md

 Python
 SQL

-Technologies used:\n
+Technologies used:
-Python 3.11 - Backend programming language\n
+Python 3.11 - Backend programming language
-Flask	- Web application framework\n
+Flask	- Web application framework
-SQLAlchemy / Flask-SQLAlchemy - SQLAlchemy was used as the Python ORM for database interaction, while Flask-SQLAlchemy provided integration between SQLAlchemy and                                   the Flask application.\n
+SQLAlchemy / Flask-SQLAlchemy - SQLAlchemy was used as the Python ORM for database interaction, while Flask-SQLAlchemy provided integration between SQLAlchemy and                                   the Flask application.
-Flask-Login - User authentication and session management\n Flask-WTF / WTForms	 - Web forms and form validation\n
+Flask-Login - User authentication and session management
+Flask-WTF / WTForms	 - Web forms and form validation
-MariaDB	 - Relational database management system\n
+MariaDB	 - Relational database management system
-HTML/CSS/Jinja2	- Frontend and dynamic web pages\n
+HTML/CSS/Jinja2	- Frontend and dynamic web pages
-Git/GitHub - Version control and source-code management\n
+Git/GitHub - Version control and source-code management

 How to install the application
 1. Clone the repository